 - Update the “Federal Holidays” column (column D) to your number of paid company holidays per year.

-- The number of work hours per year will calculate automatically (column G).
+- The number of work hours per year will be calculated automatically (column G).